Fact checkedFact Checked

 Elevated cortisol, or “stress hormone” levels, may be linked to weight gain.
 Studies show that ashwagandha may reduce overall stress levels, reduce stress eating, and support healthy body weight.

-One study[14] from 2017 highlights the effect of 300 mg of ashwagandha on stress levels, bodyweight management, and food cravings on 52 participants.
+One study[12] from 2017 highlights the effect of 300 mg of ashwagandha on stress levels, body weight management, and food cravings in 52 participants.

-Researchers found that ashwagandha may relieve stress and reduce food cravings, leading to better overall eating habits.
+Researchers found that ashwagandha may help with reducing stress and food cravings, leading to better overall eating habits.

 Improves Sleep Quality